Workshops

 Click on the square tiles below to select your workshops and pay online.
 You can also pay by e-transfer to communicate@visualarts.ns.ca – just remember to send us an email with your contact info for registration.
 Have questions or need help registering?
 Contact communicate@visualarts.ns.ca.

-If you really want to take one of these info sessions, but the cost is out of reach please get in touch with Carri at communicate@visualarts.ns.ca about a workshop bursary.
+If you really want to take one of these workshops but the cost is out of reach, please get in touch with Carri at communicate@visualarts.ns.ca about a workshop bursary.

 ONLINE